Miracleman (character): 1985–1993

-1995-2008
+1995–2008

-Gaiman mistakenly believed at the time he owned a one-third share of the rights to the Miracleman characters, with the other two-thirds residing with Eclipse.
-As such he reached an arrangement with Roger Broughton to continue the series once the Canadian publisher purchased Eclipse's rights.
-However at the 1996 liquidation auction Broughton was outbid by Todd McFarlane, who had collaborated with Gaiman on various Spawn spinoffs.
-Gaiman began legal action while McFarlane remained sure he owned the character, and produced Miracleman merchandise.
+Even though Mick Anglo had never ceded rights to the character, Gaiman mistakenly believed at the time he owned a one-third share of the rights to the Miracleman characters, with the other two-thirds residing with Eclipse.
+Gaiman reached an arrangement with Charlton Media Group to purchase Eclipse's rights, in order to continue the series with the Canadian publisher.
+However at the 1996 liquidation auction Charlton Media was outbid by Todd McFarlane Productions.
+Gaiman began legal action while McFarlane remained sure he owned the character, and produced Miracleman merchandise, all while Mick Anglo had retained rights to the character.
 A reimagined Mike Moran, now a principled journalist at the New York Daily Times, was added to the supporting cast of Hellspawn, a dark spin-off title of Spawn, in February 2001.
 Artist Ashley Wood released teaser images of Miracleman ahead of his planned debut in Hellspawn #12.
 However, Wood left the book after Hellspawn #11 and the storyline was abandoned when Gaiman sued McFarlane in 2002.
 In-universe, the appearances were subsequently ascribed to the character Man of Miracles, whose aspect is shaped by the perceptions of others.
+Since 2001, Marvel editor-in-chief Joe Quesada had been among the major industry figures to support Gaiman in the dispute.